Reddit APIReddit DMREST APITutorialPRAW Alternative

 Reddit DM API tutorial showing a bearer-token REST request with code in curl, Python, and Node.js

-To send a Reddit DM via REST API, POST to https://api.redditapis.com/api/reddit/dm with a JSON body of {to, subject, text} and an Authorization: Bearer <key> header.
-Each call costs $0.025.
+To send a Reddit DM via REST API, first call POST /api/reddit/login once to get your Reddit session cookies, then POST to https://api.redditapis.com/api/reddit/dm with a JSON body of {to_username, message, reddit_session, loid, csrf_token} and an Authorization: Bearer <key> header.
+Each DM costs $0.025 (the login is $0.012 and its cookies are reusable across many sends).
 Sign up for a $0.50 free credit.
 No developer-app review, no OAuth dance, no 4-week approval queue.

 This guide covers the two distinct Reddit DM surfaces, working code in three languages, the full error table, deliverability rules, and how to wire the endpoint as a tool for an AI agent or MCP server.
 Every claim links to its source.

 Reddit has two distinct direct-message surfaces.
-Mixing them up is the #1 reason developer DM scripts return INVALID_USER or 400 missing field.
+Mixing them up is the number one reason developer DM scripts return INVALID_USER or 400 missing field.
 The active r/redditdev thread "Are the new API endpoints for chat available yet?" walks through this confusion in detail.

 r/redditdev·u/mgsecure